-The Ultimate Guide to Different Types of Indian Curry PLUS Recipes
+The Ultimate Guide to Indian Curry & Inspired Recipes

 Achari stems from the word ‘achar’, which as we know, is a pickle.
 So, achari curries are made with pickling spices.
 This is a traditional curry in the Punjab region of India, sort of North-Westerly, lying on the border of Pakistan.
-The spices most commonly used in the curry are turmeric, fenugreek, black onion seeds, Kashmiri red chilli powder as well as fennel, cumin and mustard seeds.
+Spices commonly used in achari include turmeric, fenugreek, black onion seeds and Kashmiri red chilli powder, as well as fennel, cumin and mustard seeds.
 Mustard seed oil is very important in a traditional achari curry.

 Balti is technically a method of cooking, rather than a recipe.
 The word balti refers to the cast-iron dish used – it is wok shaped and has two handles on either side of it.
-There is much controversy around a balti curry, as it’s believed to be more British than Indian.
-Despite this, you can often expect a balti curry to have a thick tomato-based gravy and that the protein used would have been stir-fried in the balti before being added back to the curry sauce.
+There is much controversy around balti curry, as it’s believed to be ‘more British’ than Indian.
+Despite this, you can often expect a balti curry to have a thick tomato-based gravy, and the protein used would have been stir-fried in the balti before being added back into the curry sauce.

 A bhuna curry is one in which the spices have been gently fried in a generous amount of oil, to which meat is added and then left to cook slowly in their own juices.
 This isn’t an overly saucy dish, but will have lots of deep, spiced flavour.

-Essentially the same as a bhuna, a bhindi ghosht is a relatively dry, rather than saucy, curry which has had okra added to it.
+Essentially the same as bhuna – bhindi ghosht is a relatively dry rather than saucy curry, which has had okra added to it.

-Possibly one of the most popular dishes out there, a biryani isn’t technically a curry but is a curried, aromatic dish of basmati rice, spices, meat, herbs and either curd or yoghurt.
-A biryani can be made with any meat, vegetables or even paneer, but was traditionally made with mutton.
+Possibly one of the most popular dishes out there, especially in South Africa.
+Biryani isn’t technically a curry, but is a curried aromatic dish of basmati rice, spices, meat, herbs and either curd or yoghurt.
+Biryani can be made with any meat, vegetables or even paneer, but is traditionally made with mutton.

-Originating from the Punjab region, Dahi Wala requires the protein (mostly chicken) to be marinaded in yoghurt for at least two hours.
-The spices are added to this along with tomatoes.
+Originating from the Punjab region, Dahi Wala requires the protein (mostly chicken) to be marinaded in yoghurt for at least two hours – spices and tomatoes are then added.
 This is most likely the closest Indian curry to butter chicken, which is traditionally Pakistani.

-This curry comprises lamb shanks cooked in a tomato-based sauce and is a staple in Northern India.
-Sucking on the shank bone is apparently encouraged and we’d be happy to oblige.
-This dish is most similar to a Rogan Josh, but has added tomatoes.
+This curry comprises lamb shanks cooked in a tomato-based sauce, and is a staple in Northern India.
+Sucking on the shank bone is apparently encouraged, and we’re happy to oblige.
+This dish is most similar to Rogan Josh, but has added tomatoes.

-A Jalfrezi, one of India’s most loved curries, which involves marinating pieces of meat, fish or vegetables and then frying them in a spiced oil.
+Jalfrezi, one of India’s most loved curries, involves marinating pieces of meat, fish or vegetables and then frying them in a spiced oil.
 This produces a dry, thick sauce, as opposed to a soupy, saucy one.
-As the dish includes green chillies, a Jalfrezi can range in heat from medium to very hot and it’s also known to include peppers, onion, cabbage and tomatoes.
+As the dish includes green chillies, jalfrezi can range in heat from medium to very hot, and it’s also known to include peppers, onion, cabbage and tomatoes.

-One of the few Indian curries to contain beef, a Keema is identified by the use of mince and tomatoes.
+One of the few Indian curries containing beef, keema requires mince and tomatoes.

-A Kodi Kura is traditionally found in the Andhra Pradesh region, which is on the South-Eastern coast.
+Kodi kura is traditionally found in the Andhra Pradesh region, which is on the South-Eastern coast.
 Mostly made with chicken, this curry also uses coconut milk, thanks to its tropical position in India.

 These almost need no introduction, as the spiced meatballs are hugely popular all over the world.
-These can either be served as is, as a snack, or within a curry sauce, alongside rice and flat breads.
+These can either be served as is, as a snack or within a curry sauce alongside rice and flat bread.

-The ever popular Korma is defined as a dish where meat or vegetables are braised in water or stock and then either yoghurt or cream are added.
-The spice combination of a Korma generally includes ground coriander and cumin, combined with yoghurt kept below curdling temperature which is then emulsified with the meat juices.
-A Korma is fairly adaptable and can be mildly spiced or fiery, and can include any kind of meat.
-Some Kormas even combine meat and vegetables, such as spinach and turnips.
+The ever-popular korma, is defined as a dish where meat or vegetables are braised in water or stock and then either yoghurt or cream are added.
+The spice combination of korma generally includes ground coriander and cumin combined with yoghurt kept below curdling temperature, which is then emulsified with the meat juices.
+Korma is fairly adaptable and can be mildly spiced or fiery, and can include any kind of meat.
+Some kormas even combine meat and vegetables, such as spinach and turnips.

 Believed to have been introduced by Jewish settlers in Cochin, a coastal town in Kerala, this curry incorporates roasted coconut into the gravy, resulting in a thick, aromatic sauce.

-Recognised by its golden hue which comes from the generous addition of turmeric, this curry incorporates two cuts of lamb – pieces of bone-in lamb leg, as well boneless lamb leg.
-Kundan Kalia is traditionally from the Uttar Pradesh region in Northern India.
+Recognised by its golden hue which comes from the generous addition of turmeric, this curry incorporates two cuts of lamb – pieces of bone-in lamb leg and boneless lamb leg.
+Kundan kalia is traditionally from the Uttar Pradesh region in Northern India.

 While makhani (a Hindustani word) itself may be unfamiliar, the translation is one that all South Africans will know.
-It is directly translated as ‘with butter’, so that means a chicken makhani is – yep, you guessed it – a butter chicken.
-It is recognised by its cream and yoghurt based sauce and sometimes, the addition of ground cashews.
+It is directly translated as ‘with butter’, so that means chicken makhani is – yep, you guessed it – butter chicken.
+It is recognised by its cream and yoghurt based sauce, and sometimes the addition of ground cashews.

-Mughlai denotes a cuisine in Northern India and is a classic Indian culinary tradition.
+Mughlai denotes a cuisine in Northern India, and is a classic Indian culinary tradition.
 It originated when ancient rulers, the Mughals, reigned over India.
 The cuisine incorporates the traditions of Persia, Middle East and India in its cooking style and use of spices.
-A Mughlai curry is milder than the average Indian curry and features many fragrant spices such as cinnamon, nutmeg and cloves, along with rich nut pastes and cream.
+Mughlai curry is milder than the ‘average’ Indian curry and features many fragrant spices such as cinnamon, nutmeg and cloves, along with rich nut pastes and cream.

-Continuing with the Mughlai cuisine, Murgh Mussallam is a traditional dish from the region.
-It’s essentially a whole chicken, smeared with masala and roasted in the tandoor oven.
+Continuing with the Mughlai cuisine, Murgh mussallam is a traditional dish from the region.
+It’s essentially a whole chicken smeared with masala and roasted in a tandoor oven.

-A Nihari is a slow cooked stew, consisting of lamb on the bone (or in some rare cases, beef), including the bone marrow.
-The main spice used in a Nihari is the Indian long pepper, or pipli, which gives the dish its unique spicy flavour notes.
+Nihari is a slow-cooked stew, consisting of lamb on the bone (or in some rare cases, beef), including the bone marrow.
+The main spice used in a nihari is the Indian long pepper or ‘pipli’, which gives the dish its unique spicy flavour notes.

 This well-known dish requires meat (usually lamb) to be marinated in yoghurt and spices, before cooking everything together to make a creamy, saucy curry.

-Originating in Bangalore, a Phall is a snack dish made from spiced chicken.
+Originating in Bangalore, phall is a snack dish made from spiced chicken.
 This chicken doesn’t sit in a gravy or sauce.